-In July 2007 a cell phone video clip privately recorded on Nokia NSeries GSM mobile phone surfaced among the Hausa film industry practitioners in Kano, northern Nigeria, transmitted via Bluetooth - a mechanism that came to reflect the ultimate urban cool among youth.
+In July 2007 a cell phone video clip privately recorded on Nokia NSeries GSM mobile phone surfaced among the Hausa film industry practitioners in Kano, northern Nigeria, transmitted via Bluetooth.
 It was titled "Hiyana".
 It lasts for 8 minutes 37 seconds.
 Its impact lasted for much longer.
 It shows a very popular Hausa video film actress, Maryam Usman, engaged in raw penetrative sex with her boyfriend, later identified as a "currency dealer" (some kind of local bureau de change personnel) called Usman.
 The actual clip was recorded towards the end of 2005, and kept private within the handset of the owner.
 It was allegedly distributed when the owner took it for repairs.
 For almost a year after its public discovery, it remained restricted within a small group of voyeuristic fans of cell porn, predominantly the currency dealers in Lagos where the event took place and where Usman lived, and later, Kano.
 A Hausa video film actress who apparently was at odds with Maryam Usman became aware of its existence and having obtained a copy, brought it to various members of the Hausa video film industry - from whence it became a public property.

-The phone porn clip - what became known as "Hiyana Scandal" - entered into Nigerian Hausa media history as the first publicly available pornographic moving image involving "ethnic" Hausa and Fulani.
-In a bizarre Freudian instance of display of the Electra Complex, the male in the sex clip shared the same name as the girl's father.
-In traditional Hausa societies, the mere fact of sharing the same name as one's father or mother creates a "bashful relationship" between the two.
+The phone porn clip - what became known as "Hiyana Scandal" - entered into Hausa media history as the first publicly available pornographic moving image involving "ethnic" Hausa and Fulani.
+In a bizarre Freudian instance of display of the Electra Complex, the boy in the sex clip shared the same name as the girl's father.
+In traditional Hausa societies, the mere fact of sharing the same name as one's father or mother creates a "shy relationship" between the two.